 Effective Cloud and SaaS offerings

-I wouldn’t be surprised if the combined entity comes up with a strong cloud offering to combat the likes of Google and Amazon.
+I won’t surprised if the combined entity comes up with a strong cloud offering to combat the likes of Google and Amazon.
 They have their own individual partial offerings in the cloud e.g. Cloudera Altus.
-They are bound to strengthen it further.
+They bound to strengthen it further.
 Offering a better Hadoop-as-a-service offering will also be the next step in this journey.